MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/mda-ops-guide-ad-hoc.md

 ## Review file quarantines

-Why Important: Microsoft Defender for Cloud Apps can be used to detect unwanted files stored in your cloud that leave you vulnerable, and take immediate action to stop them in their tracks and lock down the files that pose a threat by using Admin quarantine to protect your files in the cloud, remediate problems, and prevent future leaks from occurring.
+Microsoft Defender for Cloud Apps can be used to detect unwanted files stored in your cloud that leave you vulnerable, and take immediate action to stop them in their tracks and lock down the files that pose a threat by using Admin quarantine to protect your files in the cloud, remediate problems, and prevent future leaks from occurring.
 Files in Admin quarantine can be reviewed as part of alert investigation.
 For governance and compliance reasons you may be required to manage quarantined files.
-Where: M365 Defender portal > Cloud apps > Files
+**Where**: In the Microsoft Defender XDR Portal, select Cloud apps > Files
 Query: Quarantined is True
-Persona: Compliance administrator
+**Persona**: Compliance administrator
 More information: Understand how quarantine works

 ## Review app risk scores

-Why Important: The Cloud app catalog rates risk for your cloud apps based on regulatory certification, industry standards, and best practices.
+The Cloud app catalog rates risk for your cloud apps based on regulatory certification, industry standards, and best practices.
 It’s recommended to review the score for each of the application in your environment to make sure it’s aligned with your company regulations.
 You may submit a request to change an app risk score.
 You can also customize the risk score in Cloud Discovery > Score metrics.
-Persona: Compliance administrator
+**Persona**: Compliance administrator
-Where: M365 Defender portal > Cloud apps > Cloud app catalog More information: Working with the risk score
+**Where**: In the Microsoft Defender XDR Portal, select Cloud apps > Cloud app catalog More information: Working with the risk score

 ## Delete cloud discovery data

-Why Important: There are a number of reasons why you may want to delete your Cloud Discovery data.
+There are a number of reasons why you may want to delete your Cloud Discovery data.
 We recommend deleting it in the following cases:
 • If you manually uploaded log files and a long time passed before you updated the system with new log files and you don't want old data affecting your results.